mittinatten/freesasa/doc/doxy_main.md

 displays a help message listing all options.
 The following text explains how to use most of them.

-@section Default Run using defaults
+@section CLI-Default Run using defaults

 In the following we will use the PDB structure 1UBQ as an example.
 To run a simple SASA calculation using default parameters,